Beringia lowland tundra: Fauna

 Wildlife includes large colonies of seabirds on the islands and waterbirds and shorebirds in the many wetlands such as the Kuskokwim River delta, one of the largest waterbird nesting areas in the world and home to the world's largest communities of tundra swan, most of the world's emperor goose, and half of the world's black brant (Branta bernicla).
 The lagoon that forms the heart of Izembek National Wildlife Refuge on the Alaska Peninsula has also long been recognised as an important staging ground for migrating birds.
 Other birds of the coastal wetlands include bristle-thighed curlew, dotterel, bar-tailed godwit, and Pacific golden plover while seabirds of include Steller's eider and the large colonies of murre on the islands.

-Mammals include North American river otter (Lontra canadensis), stoat (Mustela erminea), least weasel (Mustela nivalis), grizzly bear (Ursus arctos horribilis), gray wolf (Canis lupus), moose (Alces alces), and caribou (Rangifer tarandus).
+Mammals include North American river otter (Lontra canadensis), stoat (Mustela erminea), least weasel (Mustela nivalis), grizzly bear (Ursus arctos horribilis), Interior Alaskan wolf (Canis lupus pambasileus), Alaska moose (Alces alces gigas), and Porcupine caribou (Rangifer tarandus arcticus).
 One of the largest bear populations is found in Katmai National Park and Preserve and on Iliamna Lake.